hamogu/doc/source/Documentation/models.rst

 be either on or off–axis.
 The sources can have a flat energy spectrum or they can use an energy spectrum supplied by the user.
 For even more flexibility, |marx| has the ability to dynamically link to user-defined source models.
-The following wouces are current available:
+The following sources are currently available:

 - ``POINT``: Point Source
 - ``GAUSS``: Radially symmetric Gaussian